apache/shenyu-website/content/en/projects/shenyu/param-mapping-plugin/index.md

   * `replaceParameterKeys`: replace request body's `key` ，`key` is the value to be replaced，`value` is the value after replacement
   * `removeParameterKeys`: remove a body `key`

-param_mapping modify the request body is achieved through JSONPath, `$.` represents the root directory.
+param_mapping modify the request body is achieved through `JSONPath` , `$.` represents the root directory.

 use the configuration，unopened the plugin，request body is:
 ```json